w3c/wot/testing/online/intel.md

 # Intel - Smart Home Demo including OCF Devices and NAT Traversal
-**NOTE: TEMPORARILY OFFLINE WHILE PREPARING FOR BUNDANG PLUGFEST.**
+**NOTE: MAY BE OCCASIONALLY OFFLINE DURING PREPARATIONS FOR BUNDANG PLUGFEST.**

 This demonstration systems includes a combination of devices with both web-service and OCF network interfaces